Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Abstract

 \section{Abstract}

-In 1960, Gr\"{u}nbaum proved that for any convex body $C\subset\R^d$ and every halfspace $H$ containing the centroid of $C$, one has that the volume of $H\cap C$ is at least a $\frac{1}{e}$-fraction of the volume of $C$.
-Recently, in 2014, Oertel conjectured that a similar result holds for mixed-integer convex sets.
-Concretely, he proposed that for any convex body $C\subset \R^{n+d}$, there should exist a point $\mathbf{x} \in S=C\cap(\Z^{n}\times\R^d)$ such that for every halfspace $H$ containing $\mathbf{x}$, one has that
+In 1960, B. Gr\"{u}nbaum proved that, for any convex body $C\subset\R^d$ and every halfspace $H$ containing the centroid of $C$, the volume of $H\cap C$ is at least a $\frac{1}{e}$-fraction of the volume of $C$.
+In 2014, Oertel conjectured that a similar result holds for mixed-integer convex sets.
+Concretely, he proposed that for any convex body $C\subset \R^{n+d}$, there should exist a point $\mathbf{x} \in S=C\cap(\Z^{n}\times\R^d)$ such that every halfspace $H$ containing $\mathbf{x}$ satisfies

 where $\mathcal{H}_d$ denotes the $d$-dimensional Hausdorff measure.
-While the conjecture remains open, Basu and Oertel proved in 2017 that the above inequality holds true for sufficiently large sets, in terms of a measure known as the \emph{lattice width} of a set.
-In this work, we improve upon this result by following a geometric approach, substantially reducing the threshold at which a set can be considered large.
-We reduce this threshold from an exponential to a polynomial dependency on the dimension, therefore significantly enlarging the family of mixed-integer convex sets over which Oertel's conjecture holds true.
+While the conjecture remains open, Basu and Oertel proved in 2017 that the above inequality holds for sets that are sufficiently large in terms of a measure known as the \emph{lattice width}.
+In this work, we improve upon this result, substantially reducing the threshold at which a set can be considered large.
+We reduce this threshold from an exponential to a polynomial dependency on the dimension, thereby significantly enlarging the family of mixed-integer convex sets for which Oertel's conjecture holds.